Submanifolds that are level sets of solutions to a second-order elliptic PDE: Abstract

 \section{Abstract}

 Motivated by a question of Rubel, we consider the problem of characterizing which noncompact hypersurfaces in $\RR^n$ can be regular level sets of a harmonic function modulo a $C^\infty$ diffeomorphism, as well as certain generalizations to other PDEs.
-We prove a versatile sufficient condition that shows, in particular, that any (possibly disconnected) algebraic noncompact hypersurface can be transformed onto a union of components of the zero set of a harmonic function via a diffeomorphism of $\RR^n$.
-The technique we use, which is a significant improvement of the basic strategy we recently applied to construct solutions to the Euler equation with knotted stream lines (Ann.\ of Math., in press), combines robust but not explicit local constructions with appropriate global approximation theorems.
+We prove a versatile sufficient condition that shows, in particular, that any nonsingular algebraic hypersurface whose connected components are all noncompact can be transformed onto a union of components of the zero set of a harmonic function via a diffeomorphism of $\RR^n$.
+The technique we use, which is a significant improvement of the basic strategy we recently applied to construct solutions to the Euler equation with knotted stream lines (Ann.\ of Math.\ 175 (2012) 345--367), combines robust but not explicit local constructions with appropriate global approximation theorems.
 In view of applications to a problem of Berry and Dennis, intersections of level sets are also studied.